StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 To create a new Notebook, three things must be set:
 - Ensure the correct Namespace is selected.
 - A unique name in the name field.
-A timestamped name is automatically generated in the Name field (timestamped) when you click in it,
+A unique name is automatically generated in the Name field when you click in it,
 - then click on the Notebook type you want.
   - For OpenM++, select the JupyterLab option.
 - If you are working with Protected B Data, select the **Run in Protected B notebook** checkbox